oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/CombinationalLogic/mandelbrot/README.md

 ## Build the `Mandelbrot` Sample

 ### Setting Environment Variables
-For working with the Command-Line Interface (CLI), you should configure the oneAPI toolkits using environment variables.
+For working with the Command Line Interface (CLI), you should configure the oneAPI toolkits using environment variables.
 Set up your CLI environment by sourcing the `setvars` script every time you open a new terminal window.
 This practice ensures your compiler, libraries, and tools are ready for development.

-> **Note**: If you have not already done so, set up your CLI
-> environment by sourcing  the `setvars` script located in
-> the root of your oneAPI installation.
+> **Note**: If you have not already done so, set up your CLI environment by sourcing the `setvars` script located in the root of your oneAPI installation.
 >
 > Linux*:
 > - For system wide installations: `. /opt/intel/oneapi/setvars.sh`